MoCoMakers/hack4nf-2022/challenge-3/galtay/README.md

 ## secrets.json

 In order to securely download data from synapse you will need a personal access token.
-Generate one by follwing the instructions at the links below,
+Generate one by following the instructions at the links below,

 * https://help.synapse.org/docs/Client-Configuration.1985446156.html
 * https://www.synapse.org/#!PersonalAccessTokens